ocaml/opam/README.md

 Cygwin (https://www.cygwin.com/setup-x86_64.exe) is always required to build opam on Windows.
-Both the 64-bit and 32-bit versions of Cygwin may be used (you can build 32-bit opam using 64-bit Cygwin and vice versa though note that you must be running 64-bit Windows in order to build the 64-bit version).
+Both the 64-bit and 32-bit versions of Cygwin may be used (you can build 32-bit opam using 64-bit Cygwin and vice versa though.
+Note that you must be running 64-bit Windows in order to build the 64-bit version).

 The following Cygwin packages are required: